XAbirHasan/child-care/README.md

 # child-care
  A web based platform for working parents for their children.
 (2019) This is made for my Database Management Systems Laboratory in 2019.
-This is a child care platfrom for working parents.
+This is a child care platform for working parents.

  ## Project description
 Name: child care <br>